warp-ds/tech-docs/docs/components/textfield/elements.md

 ## Validation
 Text fields can communicate to the user whether the current value is invalid.
-Implement your own validation logic in your app and set the error prop to display it as invalid. <i>error</i> is often paired with <i>help-text</i> to provide feedback to the user about the error.
+Implement your own validation logic in your app and set the `invalid` attribute to display it as invalid. `invalid` is often paired with `help-text` to provide feedback to the user about the error.

 ```html
 <w-textfield label="Email" invalid help-text="Ugyldig e-post"></w-textfield>